cromlyngames/pbta_hacks/Tiger_Oil_World.md

 When you use a thing mark if it was failure, complication or scene stealing success.
 Once a thing has all three it is *improved* and always rolls with advantage.
-If an improved thing can be improved again you may take a new thing and move.
+If an improved thing can be improved again you may take a new thing or move.